-Firewall ports and proxy exception requirements are not something you can remove from your checklist while you are implementing any new infra component.
+Firewall ports and proxy exception requirements are not something you can remove from your checklist while implementing any new infra component.
 Co-management is not different over here.
-SCCM Co-management related components from your on-prem infra need to communicate with the cloud components.
-Hence Firewall ports are proxy exception planning & documentation are essential.
+SCCM Co-management-related components from your on-prem infra need to communicate with the cloud components.
+Hence Firewall ports are proxy exception planning & documentation is essential.

 Co-Management Related Posts

 All Co Management Video Tutorial in one post here.

 Overview Windows 10 Co-Management with Intune and SCCM Custom Report to Identify Machines Connected via SCCM CMG How to Setup Co-Management - Introduction - Prerequisites Part 1 How to Setup Co-Management - Firewall Ports Proxy Requirements Part 2(This Post) Setup Co-Management - AAD Connect UPN Suffix Part 3 Setup Co-Management - CA PKI & Certificates Part 4 Setup Co-Management Cloud DP Azure Blob Storage Part 5 Setup Co-Management Azure Cloud Services CMG Part 6 SCCM Configure Settings for Client PKI certificates Part 7 How to Setup SCCM Co-Management to Offload Workloads to Intune - Part 8 How to Deploy SCCM Client from Intune - Co-Management - Part 9 End User Experience of Windows 10 Co-Management - Part 10

 Firewall Ports Required for Co-Management, CMG, and CDP

 We do not need to open any inbound ports to your on-premises network.
 The SCCM service connection point and CMG connection point initiate all communication with Azure and the CMG.
 These two site system roles must be able to create outbound connections to the Microsoft cloud.

 1. The service connection point connects to Azure over HTTPS port 443.